sarath-mec/smks-docker-hdp/README.md

 # docker-hdp

-The below has been tested and works on the latest [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac).
+Install the latest version of [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac).
+Older versions of Docker provided by docker-machine and/or Docker Toolbox will not work.

 These containers are not pushed to DockerHub, thus you'll need to build them locally:
 ```